zCode-Solutions/meetMyTypes/CONTRIBUTING.md

 ### Help Wanted (reserved for Dev Team)
-Feeling confident with a resume to back it up and want to help out?
+Feeling confident with a resume to back it?
+HELP US OUT!
 Look out for this Tag opened by one of the members on our Dev team and email me here (zach@zcodesolutions.com) with the subject [HELPING WITH MEETMYTYPES PROJECT] and let me know how you can help.
 We are always looking for code reviewers :).

 Please note if an issue is opened without following the above guidelines or if it's misplaced then your issue will be closed until the proper format is followed.